Hometown: Denver, CO

 Ms. Susan Anson earned her Bachelor of Science in Human Services with an emphasis in Addiction Studies from the Metropolitan State Collage of Denver.
 She received her Master of Arts in counseling from Denver Seminary with an emphasis in Mental Health.
 Ms. Anson is a Licensed Professional II in the Colorado prison system and Clinical Supervisor.
 In addition she has developed expertise in serving the dual diagnoses, eating disorder and self-harm reduction population.
 “Collaboration with other providers is an integral part of seeing our patients flourish and stabilize towards a life in recovery.”

 Hometown: Flagstaff, AZ

-Becky Natenberg received her Bachelor's in Psychology from the University of Colorado-Boulder and her Master's in Clinical Mental Health Counseling from University of Colorado-Colorado Springs.
+Becky Natenberg received her Bachelor's in Psychology from the University of Colorado-Boulder and her Master's in Clinical Mental Health Counseling from the University of Colorado-Colorado Springs.
 Ms. Natenberg's area of focus includes trauma.
-She love the team, patients and collaborative environment of CeDAR to help people thrive in life!
+She loves the team, patients and collaborative environment of CeDAR to help people thrive in life!

 Hometown: Denver, CO